cloudposse-archives/prod.cloudposse.co/README.md

 - [prod.cloudposse.co](https://github.com/cloudposse/prod.cloudposse.co) - Example Terraform Reference Architecture of a Geodesic Module for a Production Organization in AWS.
 - [staging.cloudposse.co](https://github.com/cloudposse/staging.cloudposse.co) - Example Terraform Reference Architecture of a Geodesic Module for a Staging Organization in AWS.
 - [dev.cloudposse.co](https://github.com/cloudposse/dev.cloudposse.co) - Example Terraform Reference Architecture of a Geodesic Module for a Development Sandbox Organization in AWS.
+- [testing.cloudposse.co](https://github.com/cloudposse/testing.cloudposse.co) - Example Terraform Reference Architecture of a Geodesic Module for a Testing Organization in AWS.